UNIVERSITY of WISCONSIN-MADISON

 Include

-name of registrant
+Name of registrant

-substance name and finished form (e.g. 10 mg/mL or 40 mg tab)
+Substance name, concentration and finished form (e.g. 10 mg/mL or 40 mg tab)

-initials of person administering
+Initials of person administering

 Use RARC's Controlled Substance Administration Log to capture information required for administration records.